 Academic Technology Services

-Academic Technology Services, under the leadership of Bradley Boeke, is responsible for providing instructional technology support for all faculty.
+Academic Technology Services is responsible for providing instructional technology support for all faculty.
 This team is responsible for course management (Blackboard) support, digital and online media development, as well as support for the statistical and mathematical software programs used by the various academic departments.

 Application Development and Support Services

 The Application Development and Support Services, led by Ron Lujan, consists of technical developers that offer programming and consulting for the Access.SMU, AdminImages, Sitecore, SMU Budgets, SMU Financials, and Voyager (PONI) systems on campus.
 This team is responsible for maintaining, interfacing and customizing the database applications as well as working with Systems to implement new phases of Access.SMU and PONI.
 The Applications team also provides web infrastructure support and development, and desktop database support.